-Mr. Abdul Khalique Shaikh is presently working as Chief Instructor, National Institute of Management, Karachi, and is a BS-20 Officer of the Inland Revenue Service (IRS Group).
+Mr. Abdul Khalique Shaikh is presently working as Chief Instructor, National Institute of Management, Karachi, and is a BS-20 Officer of the Inland Revenue Service (IRS).

 He has served previously as Commissioner (IR), Karachi, and as Chief (IR), FBR (HQs), Islamabad.
-He has also served the Govt. of Sindh for five years, and has had an enriching experience of coordinating with development partner missions (such as WB, DFID, USAID, UNICEF and others).
+He has also served the

+Govt. of Sindh for five years, and has had an enriching experience of coordinating with development partner missions (such as WB, DFID, USAID, UNICEF and others).

-holds MSC (IEBF), with dissertation from Cardiff Business School / Cardiff University, UK.
+He is a British Chevening Scholar (2004-05) and holds ME (IEBF), with dissertation from Cardiff Business School / Cardiff University, UK.
 He has the honor of having been selected, out of a cohort of Chevening Scholars (2004-05), to be attached with, and briefly shadow the late Hon Rhodri Morgan, then First Minister of Wales, Welsh Government, UK.
 Earlier, he graduated in Civil Engineering (1993) from NED UET, Karachi.

-He has attended various professional development courses - held variously at China-OECD Tax Centre (Yangzhou, China), Australian Tax Office (Sydney, Australia), University of Wolver Hampton (UK), HMRC (UK) Tax Expert led course (Islamabad, Pakistan), AKU-IED (Karachi), IBA (Karachi), LUMS (Lahore), DOT (Karachi), WB (Islamabad).
-He has also participated in various short trainings and webinars - both local and international- including one organized on PFM by EDI,
+He has recently (Aug - Sept, 2023) attend a Harvard Business School (HBS) short curse on "Strategy Execution for Public Leadership".
+He has also attended various professional development courses - held variously at China-OECD Tax Centre (Yangzhou, China), Australian Tax Office (Sydney, Australia), University of Wolver Hampton (UK), HMRC (UK) Tax Expert led course (Islamabad, Pakistan), AKU-IED (Karachi), IBA (Karachi), LUMS (Lahore), DOT (Karachi), WB (Islamabad), and has also attended a course conducted by the Harvard University.
+He has also participated in various short trainings and webinars - both local and international- including one organized on PFM by EDI, NSPP, Lahore.
+In addition to NIM Karachi, he has delivered lectures at DOT (Karachi) and Training Institute of National Savings, Islamabad.

-His core areas of interest are Public Policy, Public Finance & Revenue Administration, Education Policy and Management, Executive Capacity Development and others.
+His core areas of interest are Public Policy, Public Finance & Revenue Administration, Education Policy and Management, Sustainable Development, Executive Capacity Development and others.
 He has previously authored a report on consolidation of reforms (IR), FBR.
 He is a lifelong learner and avid reader.